Rhino and Elephant Conservation Project

 Accommodation

-During your time on this project, you will be living in one of three beautiful thatched houses located within the conservancy.
-These houses can host up to 12 volunteers, with rooms being shared and single beds provided along with all bedding (duvets, pillows and extra blankets for winter).
-Shower and toilet facilities are also shared, and hot water is available.
-Please note, Wi-Fi is not available at the project site and whilst not all bedrooms have power sockets available, they are available in the communal areas.
+During your time on this project, you either stay in the beautiful thatched houses or wilderness camp safari tents with en-suite bathrooms, all located within the stunning conservancy grounds.
+Your group will consist of up to 12 volunteers, with rooms allocated on a twin-share, same-sex basis (unless you are volunteering as a couple).
+All rooms have single beds and bedding (duvets, pillows and extra blankets for winter).
+Shower and toilet facilities are shared, and hot water is available.
+While not all bedrooms have power sockets, they are available in the communal areas.

 Meals & Beverages